ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 ## Migrate Hard-Coded Assets

+A migration should ensure that asset IDs with balances already stored on chain are not changed and that pre-existing location <-> local ID bindings are respected.

-The data-migration may be handled in two main tasks:
+The data-migration may be handled as follows:

 * Append new storage elements to assets-registry
-  * Add nonce
-  * Add ticker-number to existing tokens
+  * Add metadata to existing tokens
   * Create entries for local assets not previously found in assets-registry

-* Migrate existing orml-tokens storage to appropriate instances of orml-tokens

 <!-- TODO This should provide more clear details and will in the future -->